General

 Calculating in varying mode

 Except for the conversion pages, it is possible to perform a calculation by varying one input parameter across a range of values.
 This parameter is selected via its corresponding radio button in the "variable" column.
 You must enter its minimum value valmin and maximum value valmax in the "MIN" and "MAX" cells, respectively.
-The number of intermediate values minus one is defined in the "STEPS" cell.
+The number of intermediate values minus "1" is defined in the "STEPS" cell.
 The calculation is performed for each value of the parameter:

 i varies from 0 to "STEPS".